 Listed Director and other key management personnel of the Group are included in this disclosure for the period they held the applicable roles.
 Disclosure is for the full year unless as follows:

 - a.
-Appointed as Director 23 June 2010.

-- b.
-Resigned as Director 23 June 2010.

-- c.
-Reappointed as Director 22 September 2010.

-- d.
-Included in key management personnel from 23 June 2010.
+Appointed as Director 22 September 2010. - b.
+Included in key management personnel until commencing extended leave from 16 February 2012.

-- e.
-Appointed 23 February 2010.

 Service agreements